 Set up safety sell orders.

-In case of safety orders opening, update buy order.
+In case of safety orders opening, update the buy order.

 Cancel safety orders and calculate profits after the purchase is complete.